transdigiware/blockchain/vscode-extension.md

 1. Open your smart contract project in VSCode by clicking **File** and then **Open ...**.
 You can also click **Open Workspace** if you saved your project as a workspace.
 Ensure that you have the smart contract project open in the file viewer.
 2. Click the **{{site.data.keyword.blockchainfull_notm}}** icon to open the **{{site.data.keyword.blockchainfull_notm}}** tab.
 3. In the **Smart Contracts** pane, click the overflow menu and select **Package Open Project**.
-You will be asked for the name of the package as well as the version.
+You are asked for the name of the package and the version.
   - If you have one smart contract project, it will be packaged automatically and be displayed in the **Smart Contracts** pane.
   - If you have multiple smart contract folders open, you will be asked which one to package.
   - If you have no smart contract folders open, you'll get an error message.

-If you wish to control which files in the project are packaged, you can create a `.fabricignore` file in the top level directory of your smart contract project.
+If you wish to control which files in the project are packaged, you can create a `.fabricignore` file in the top-level directory of your smart contract project.
 The file and pattern format for a `.fabricignore` file is the same as a [`.gitignore`](https://git-scm.com/docs/gitignore) file, for example:

 ```
 /.classpath